Back to blog

 Share

 In this article, we’ll give answers to questions like “Is scraping Wikipedia allowed?” or “What exact information can be extracted?”.
-In the second portion of the article, we’ll give the exact steps for extracting publicly available information from Wikipedia using Python and Oxylabs’ Wikipedia API (part of Web Scraper API).
+In the second portion of the article, we’ll give the exact steps for extracting publicly available information from Wikipedia using Python and Oxylabs’ Wikipedia Scraper API (part of Web Scraper API).
 We’ll go through steps for extracting different types of Wikipedia article data, such as paragraphs, links, tables, and images.

 Let’s get started.